 d) solution briefs.

 It is not something new that people are more responsive to images and graphics than to written content.
 But this is not a thing that should make you stop using and creating written content.

 Your website should contain images and graphics to explain to your readers exactly what you wanted to say in your written content.
 There are moments when readers need more than an article full of good words: they need pictures and images that can explain them better the information.

-Your images should be relevant.
+Your images should be relevant and there are multiple online tools to help you make beautiful photos, graphics or flyers makers.
 Images, photos, videos (about them will talk a little bit later in another post, so stay tuned) are a part of the content marketing strategy.
 In fact, content means all, so you don’t want to fail your content marketing strategy by not using meaningful images.

 5 – Use a call-to-action

 Your main goal, when you strat to create content on your website is to move your prospects down on the sales funnel and convert them into BUYERS.

 In order to accomplish this, you need to create a CTA that is more than “Contact us”.
 People react better if you tell them that you will offer them something free, for example.
 But maybe you don’t have too much money to give them something big- there are cases when bloggers are in the beginning phase of their ascent – so that there are options for them too: a PDF with info related to what you offer on the blog would be great.

 Could you tell me more about this Call-to-Action thing?
 You would ask me if we probably were face to face.
 Yes, I will.